Selected Correspondence Peter

 Just a post-script to add some clarity about being here as it applies during the process to becoming actually free from the human condition.
 At the beginning of the process the difference between the pure consciousness experience and normal life is so extreme that the PCE clearly is experienced as being another world.
 Given that ‘who one is’ is a fully developed psychological and psychic entity living in a psychological and psychic construct of real-world and spiritual world beliefs, the self-less experience of the actual world has to appear other-worldly when one returns to normal.
 The marked similarity between the actual world and the real world is the physicality of both, whereas the vast difference between the actual world and the spiritual world is the physicality of the actual world and the ethereality of the spiritual world.

 This difference gives one the clue to where purity and perfection really lie – in the self-less state, and not in the self-realized state.
-With this knowledge as one’s touchstone one then sets about the business of actively demolishing one’s self, and this process, if undertaken with pure intent, means that each time one experiences a PCE the marked and startling difference between the experience and normal is reduced in proportion to the work done in the mean time.
+With this knowledge as one’s touchstone one then sets about the business of actively demolishing one’s self, and this process, if undertaken with sincere intent, means that each time one experiences a PCE the marked and startling difference between the experience and normal is reduced in proportion to the work done in the mean time.
 This can initially be quite disconcerting for what one sets out to do was to go ‘there’ – to the world experienced in the PCE whereas what one in fact is experiencing is the diminishing of one’s self to the point where one is coming here to the actual world and to this actual moment.
 It’s cute stuff and absolutely fascinating to experience.
 I experienced it as a half-way point – a sort of turning around 180 degrees from wanting to escape from here to there to wanting to be here.
 This is a literal tearing away from humanity, from both grim reality and escapist Reality.
-Then, as I said to No. 8, –
+Then, as I said to No 8 –

-Good Hey,
+Good Hey

 But three facts clearly indicate a new approach is necessary –